Trusted WordPress tutorials, when you need them most.

 User registration is also an important part of creating a WordPress membership site.
 It allows you to build a community of engaged users who have access to exclusive content.

-However, most people don’t like filling out long user registration forms and remember yet another username-password combination.
+However, most people don’t like filling out long user registration forms and remembering yet another username-password combination.

-Social logins let visitors create an account with your website just by clicking a button.
+Social logins let visitors create an account with your website with just a single click.
 They can use the username and password from their existing social media accounts, such as their Facebook login details.

 Since it’s so convenient, social login can encourage more people to register with your website.
 With that in mind, let’s see how you can add a social login to WordPress.